Bleschke/WMATA-ESP8266-Metro-Status/README.md

 Brian Leschke 2017

- ** Update 4/30/17: Fully Working release!
+- Update 4/30/17: Fully Working release!
+- Update 5/7/17: Project Submitted to 2017 Hackaday Prize Contest

 ## **Overview**

- An ESP8266 will control a neopixel ring (metro line), 7-segment LED (arrival time), and 20x4 LCD screen (station updates).
+This project utilizes an Adafruit Huzzah esp8266, 24 count neopixel ring (line color), 7-segment serial LED (arrival time in minutes), and 20x4 serial LCD screen (station updates) to display train arrival times per station using the DC metro system api (WMATA).

+This project was created for those who hate looking at a phone app for train arrival times for your station.

 Project Breakdown:
 * Neopixel Ring